BartMassey/wordle5/README.md

   Wordle dictionary, the program uses pseudovowels "aeilnorsu".

+  Having a set of *n* pseudovowels for a dictionary allows filtering out words that contain more than *n*&nbsp;-&nbsp;5 pseudovowels up front.
+This is not useful for the currently-calculated pseudovowels with 9 letters.
+It is useful for the seven-letter standard vowels used during vowel pruning as discussed below.

   Given a set of *n* pseudovowels, the program can check during the search that these pseudovowels have not been "overused".
 If there are fewer than *n - (5 - d)*